vNataliev/Game-OOP2/README.md

-# Project for Object Oriented Programming course
+# Project for Object Oriented Programming course in Python
 # Game simulating "The world"